-Alumni include Academy Award-winning editor Stephen Mirrione (Traffic, Babel, The Informant!), cinematographer Amy Vincent (Hustle and Flow), television writer/producer Marti Noxon (Mad Men, Buffy the Vampire Slayer), television writer/producer Brannon Braga, (Star Trek: Next Generation, Terra Nova, 24, Cosmos: A Spacetime Odyssey), and producer/writer Akiva Shaffer (SNL Digital Shorts, The Watch).
-Sarah Schechter is Vice President of Production at Warner Brothers; Dylan Wilcox is Director of Worldwide Acquisitions for the Universal Pictures Group; and James Mockoski is Film Archivist for Francis Ford Coppola’s American Zoetrope.
+Alumni include Academy Award-winning editor Stephen Mirrione (Traffic, Hunger Games, The Revenant), cinematographer Amy Vincent (Hustle and Flow), television writer/producer Marti Noxon (Mad Men, Buffy the Vampire Slayer), television writer/producer Brannon Braga, (Star Trek: Next Generation, Terra Nova, 24, Cosmos: A Spacetime Odyssey), producer/writer Akiva Shaffer (SNL Digital Shorts, The Watch), Sarah Schechter, President of Berlanti Productions producing content for Warner Bros. and NBCUniversal; Dylan Wilcox, Senior Vice President Worldwide Acquisitions for Entertainment One; and James Mockoski, Film Archivist for Francis Ford Coppola’s American Zoetrope.

 General Catalog Information

-For a detailed description of the Film and Digital Media major that includes the declaration requirements, the variety of concentrations we offer in production, critical studies, and integrated critical practice, and how the comprehensive requirement may be fulfilled, as well as a link to descriptions of our course offerings, please visit registrar.ucsc.edu/catalog/programs-courses/program-statements/film.html
+For a detailed description of the Film and Digital Media major that includes the declaration requirements, the variety of concentrations we offer in production, critical studies, and integrated critical practice, and how the comprehensive requirement may be fulfilled, as well as a link to descriptions of our course offerings, please visit the General Catalog.

 University of California, Santa Cruz